 Students who understand the three types of heat transfer still may believe that only one type can occur at a time.

-One of the challenges students face is in understanding that heat transfer occurs from the warmer object to the colder one, and stops when the two objects reach the same temperature.
+One of the challenges students face is in understanding that heat transfer occurs from the warmer object to the cooler one, and stops when the two objects reach the same temperature.
 This reflects the condition that net heat transfer stops when thermal equilibrium is achieved.
-During thermal equilibrium, the two objects are the same temperature and transfer energy back and forth at the same rate, meaning that no temperature change occurs.
+During thermal equilibrium, the two objects are the same temperature and transfer energy back and forth at the same rate, meaning that no temperature change occurs

 Most texts explain thermal equilibrium as part of the discussion of thermal energy or of types of heat transfer.
 The main ideas are